deepak-shanmugam/InEx/Readme.md

 # Disclaimer
 > About this project

-This project is currently 'UNDER DEVELOPMENT'.
+BETA version released!
+Almost all the functionalities will work in this release. very simple and faster to use with useful exiting features that can be available from command line itself.
+You can analyse all your income and expenses by using a simple and very useful 'filter' command.

 The objective of this project is to develope a compact and simple command based Income and Expense tracking application in C language.
 I have been trying to develope this with a much better implementation practises (stability, security, scalability and readability) as of my current skill.
 Because I was not satisfied with my previous 2 similar discontinued projects (InEx-plus and InEx-app) due to lack of better implementations and poor implementation respectively, even though it just works.
 However, there is a significant improvement in the implementation of this project in all aspects compared to the previous ones.

 Feedbacks and suggestions are welcome. you can also report bugs in your convenient way.